n3dst4/gumshoe-fvtt/src/components/rawJournalSheet/documentMemory/README.md

 --------   --------   --------
 ```

 Stack three is new so there's nothing in the bomb bay yet.
-And the other two bomb b ays are empty because they've been squashed and pushed over.
+And the other two bomb bays are empty because they've been squashed and pushed over.

 ## Serial numbers